March 18, 2026

 2. ProfitWell Metrics: Best Truly Free Option (Forever)

-• MRR, churn, LTV calculations
+• Churn and LTV calculations

 • Benchmarking against 30,000+ subscription companies